 Let me know what more information you need--I am here to help.

-If this information has helped you rate it as I do this here for free.
+If this information helped you, rate this solution as I do this here for FREE.

 Tips for a great answer: